From missiles to ecotourism - six different careers underpinned by agnostic mathematics!

 Dr. Tony Heher served as Director of UCT Innovation from 2000-2005, emphasising the strategic timing and planning of invention disclosures and patents within universities.

-He was instrumental in promoting university-industry collaborations, positioning research for social as well as commercial benefit. and served as the founding president of the South African Research & Innovation Management Association (SARIMA) in 2001 and helped shape the national landscape of research and innovation management in higher education.
-His work spanned intellectual-property management, higher-education policy and innovation ecosystems in South Africa.
+He was instrumental in promoting university-industry collaborations, positioning research for social as well as commercial benefit, and served as the founding president of the South African Research and Innovation Management Association (SARIMA) in 2001.
+He helped shape the national landscape of research and innovation management in higher education.
+His work spanned intellectual property management, higher education policy and innovation ecosystems in South Africa.

-He started at UCT at the request of a pro-innovation DVC, but 5 DVCs later, the cycle had turned, to one to whom university administrators were not supposed to perform research, so he was rather unceremoniously sent on his way by the new 'innovation antagonistic' DVC!
+He started at UCT at the request of a pro-innovation Deputy Vice Chancellor (DVC), but five DVCs later, the cycle had turned, to one to whom university administrators were not supposed to perform research, so he was rather unceremoniously sent on his way by the new 'innovation antagonistic' DVC!

 A wry note: I related to Duncan's and JP's stories of UCT as I was there at the same time.

 The hardest career was yet to come.
 We had lived with a handicapped child (brain damaged by tick-bite fever when he was two) for 30 years.
-As we were much older parents (43 when he was born) it was essential we place him in a safe place to live after we passed on.
-But after being expelled from 12 different homes in 27 years, we realized we needed to take the future in our hands.
+As we were much older parents (43 when he was born), it was essential we place him in a safe place to live after we passed on.
+But after being expelled from twelve different homes in 27 years, we realised we needed to take the future into our hands.
 Raising R12m from a generous donor, seemed to provide the answer: build a home to house him according to his needs - and many other young adults with similar needs.

 If raising money is hard, spending it is even harder.
-Three years of extensive negotiation followed, including many one-on-one meetings with Helen Zille, then Premier. of the WC.
+Three years of extensive negotiation followed, including many one-on-one meetings with Helen Zille, then Premier of the Western Cape.
 But we finally got there and built not only a home for our son Ralph, but for 40 other young adults.
-A dream fulfilled - or so we thought -as it only lasted 4 years, when he was expelled yet again, and again and again.
+A dream fulfilled - or so we thought - as it only lasted four years, when he was expelled yet again, and again and again.
 The last, in the middle of COVID, was more than he could handle, and he passed away in April 2020 from a broken heart and a major epileptic seizure.

 After much introspection, and help from JP, I wrote up a paper about his life and the profound implications for our society.
-See see "My Other Life" for details
+See "My Other Life" for details.